CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 We will use bootstrap on the frontend to format the sample schedule for desktop as well as mobile.
 If we have more time, we could also use React Native to create a mobile app.
 The app would use the same backend, however.
 ### QA
-Make sure the link for download takes users to the correct download page.
-Ensures that the app can be found on Apple and Google Play store if we create a mobile app version.
-Using a phone, test to see if the app/website is formatted properly and all functions on the phone are properly working.
+Test the accessible link by first manually clicking on the link and making sure that the link leads the user to our scheduling app.
+Test passes if the link leads to the app and it fails if it doesn’t.
+We should also test if the link is easily compatible on mobile phones.
+We will test on an android phone as well as apple phones to confirm compatibility on all platforms alongside computers.

 # If you would like to add another feature to this list: list it below.
 - randomize schedule